How to Write an Impressive UC Activities List

 Full sentences aren’t necessary—it’s fine to use fragments, phrases, and abbreviations to a reasonable degree (“with” is preferable to “w/,” for instance, but your child shouldn’t waste space spelling out “National Honor Society” in the activity description when they can say “NHS”).

-Additionally, your child should still follow grammatical conventions, aside from use of fragments.
-For instance, don’t let them forget about comma rules or splices, and don’t neglect spelling.
+Additionally, your child should still follow grammatical conventions, aside from use of fragments (which are acceptable in this section).
+For instance, don’t let them make spelling errors or forget about comma rules or splices.

 Phase 3: Analyze and rank

 Once your child brainstorms all possible activities that they could include, it’s time to identify which are the most impressive and reflective of who they are.
-Your child should focus on evaluating each item against a few different criteria:
+They should focus on evaluating each item against a few different criteria:

 • Does this activity represent who I am and what stands out about me?